pulumi/docs/reference/pkg/nodejs/@pulumi/azure/core/index.md

 <a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/core/templateDeployment.ts#L14">class TemplateDeployment</a>
 </h2>

-Create a template deployment of resources
+Manage a template deployment of resources

 ~> **Note on ARM Template Deployments:** Due to the way the underlying Azure API is designed, Terraform can only manage the deployment of the ARM Template - and not any resources which are created by it.
 This means that when deleting the `azurerm_template_deployment` resource, Terraform will only remove the reference to the deployment, whilst leaving any resources created by that ARM Template Deployment.